Fidanoski Family is comprised of three: Boban, Natali and Theodora.

 Saint Petka - Paraskeva

-Since I was a smal child, during my stay in Belgrade when my grandfather and my grandmother would take me and my cousin Jelena to Kalemegdan City Park - by my will, I would have always visited an old church of Saint Petka. where in Ottoman day her ramains were kept.
+Since I was a smal child, during my stay in Belgrade when my grandfather and my grandmother would take me and my cousin Jelena to Kalemegdan City Park - by my will, I would always visit an old church of Saint Petka. where since Ottoman day her ramains were kept.

 When I came to Skopje , there were few more moments in my life that made me realized that Saint Petka is my Angel in the Heavens, my Saint Savior and Protector.
 So since 1997, I decided to start celebrating the Holy day of Saint Petka (27-th of October) as The Day of My and my Family's Saint Savior and Protector.
 It is a long time tradition in Macedonia and in all other Orthodox Christian Countries to have a Saint that is protector of the Family, and to celebrate the Saint`s day .